strawmelonjuice/Mini-strawmelonjuice.com/README.md

 Simply put, goal is to run a really simple server here, serving static stuff and having the client do the rest.

-This leaves a lot of customization options in the bin, as for example custom formats are out of the optional.
+This leaves a lot of customisation options in the bin, as for example custom formats are out of the optional.

 In return, Cynthia Mini comes with pre-made themes with each some customisable options!

 ## Themes
-A Cynthia Mini theme consists of the combination of a predefined colorscheme and layout.
+A Cynthia Mini theme consists of the combination of a predefined colourscheme and layout.
 You can [add your own](https://github.com/CynthiaWebsiteEngine/Mini/blob/main/docs/contributing/add-theme.md) if you'd like!

 [Some themes are coming in!](https://github.com/CynthiaWebsiteEngine/Mini/issues/1)